Faculty Bio: Joseph P. Viteritti

 EducationPh.D. in Political Science, City University of New York

 Joseph P. Viteritti is the Thomas Hunter Professor of Public Policy and Chair of the Urban Policy and Planning Department at Hunter.
-He was the founding chair of the Public Policy Program at Hunter’s Roosevelt House Public Policy Institute, and is a member of the doctoral faculty in education policy at the CUNY Graduate Center.
+He was the founding faculty chair of the Public Policy Program at Hunter’s Roosevelt House Public Policy Institute, and is a member of the doctoral faculty in education policy at the CUNY Graduate Center.

-Professor Viteritti has written or edited twelve books, and has published extensively in social science journals, law reviews and popular media such as the New York Times, Washington Post, and Huffington Post.
+Professor Viteritti has written or edited twelve books, and has published widely in social science journals, law reviews and popular media such as the New York Times, Washington Post, Nation, and Huffington Post.
 His work has been translated from English into four other languages and covers topics that include city politics, education policy, criminal justice, and law.

-He has an extensive record of public service, having served over his career as a senior advisor to the chancellor of the New York City public schools as well as the school superintendents of Boston and San Francisco.
+He has an extensive record of public service, having served over his career as a senior advisor to the chancellor of the New York City public schools, as well as the school superintendents of Boston and San Francisco.
 He has been a member or director of a variety of blue ribbon panels that have reviewed and recommended policies in the areas of city charter revision, education governance, police management, jail reform, municipal secession, civic education, and executive, legislative and judicial compensation.